IMG

 There are four hides (normally open from 9-4pm) and a number of blinds overlookig the lakes.
 The elevated Tower Hide at the centre of the reserve offers particularly good views of the main lakes and scrape.
 The Delta Hide offers views of the reedbeds and with patience bitterns might be seen here.
 As of 2024, access to the hides requires a code which can be obtained from the Nature Centre during opening hours.

 Apart from the Nature Centre, the Boathouse Cafe at Beeston Marina offers drinks and snacks.
-The Victoria Hotel beside the railway station in Beeston serves excellent pub food, as do the Trent Lock and the Steamoat Inn at Trent Lock.
+The Victoria Hotel beside the railway station in Beeston serves excellent pub food, as do The Trent Lock and the Steamboat Inn at Trent Lock.

 Provide information about what type of facilities are available at